revolist/revogrid-docs/blog/javascript-gantt-chart-dependencies.md

                     └───────────────────┘
 ```

-In RevoGantt, lead and lag are represented with `lagDays`:
+In RevoGrid Gantt, lead and lag are represented with `lagDays`:

 ```ts
 const dependencies = [